-The programme will reflect a two-part thematic strategy, essentially comprising a "core focus" applicable to all selected townships, as well as areas of possible diversification depending on local context and opportunity (see chart):
+The programme will reflect a three-part thematic strategy, essentially comprising a "core focus" applicable to all selected townships, areas of possible diversification depending on local context and opportunity (see chart) as well as promoting experimentation/innovations to address emerging constraints:

-- Supporting further development of the 'core financing/planning model' in all townships, building on the TDLG approach, but with the sort of 'deepening' noted earlier, to ensure it is better rooted into to better improve local planning and delivery arrangements, and to do so in a more participatory, accountable and conflict sensitive manner, with greater engagement between state and non-state actors, and particular attention to gender equality and women's and youth empowerment and inclusion of people with disabilities and other vulnerable groups. - Supporting more opportunistic areas for thematic diversification in specific townships, from the range of such areas highlighted above that allow to "broaden" the initial TDLG approach: sub-national revenue
+- Supporting further development of the 'core participatory planning/financing model' in all townships, building on the TDLG approach, but with the sort of 'deepening' noted earlier, to ensure it is better rooted into to better improve local planning and delivery arrangements, and to do so in a more participatory, accountable and conflict sensitive manner, with greater engagement between state and non-state actors, and particular attention to gender equality and women's and youth empowerment and inclusion of people with disabilities and other vulnerable groups. - Supporting more opportunistic areas for thematic diversification in specific townships, from the range of such areas highlighted above that allow to "broaden" the initial TDLG approach: sub-national revenue generation, durable solutions, EAO engagement, promoting local economic development22, addressing corruption and integrity risks and introducing a second grant window for small scale intra-village investments.